ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

    Press the reset button on the board.
 You should see the LED blinking.

 1. (Optional) Run automated tests.

+   <span class="notes">**Note:** Running automated tests on your board
+   currently is easiest with Mbed CLI 1, at least until [the `test` subcommand is added to Mbed CLI 2](https://github.com/ARMmbed/mbed-tools/issues/151).
+   The following instructions are for testing using Mbed CLI 1.</span>

    With an Mbed Enabled debug interface, you can also run the Mbed OS automated tests on your port.
 Because a new board has a new name unknown to the Mbed